Yunus-S-Aytekin/Google-Analytics-Capstone-Project/README.md

 ### Repository Files

-- Code file contains the coding part of the project and the data analysis process.
+- Code file contains the coding part of the project.
 - Visualisations file contains the images used in the presentation.
+- Process file shows the steps of the data analysis process.